-The ZWO ASI1600MM Pro camera is a cooled CMOS sensor based astronomy camera that entered the market in 2016 causing quite a storm.
-At the time only CCD cameras were thought to be adequate for astrophotography, but the ASI1600 camera in its early revisions changed the minds of astrophotographers worldwide with stunning images not thought to be possible and is the main reason that CMOS astronomy cameras are popular today.
+The ZWO ASI1600MM Pro camera is a cooled CMOS sensor-based astronomy camera that entered the market in 2016, causing quite a storm.
+At the time, only CCD cameras were thought to be adequate for astrophotography, but the ASI1600 camera in its early revisions changed the minds of astrophotographers worldwide with stunning images not thought to be possible, which is the main reason that CMOS astronomy cameras are popular today.

-The camera was first released in 2016 and has seen many revisions along its lifetime, at the moment it is most commonly seen in its monochrome, cooled form however there are also color versions available.
-The camera is seen as a competitor against the KAF-8300 sensor range of cameras which were common before the 1600 came around.
+The camera was first released in 2016 and has seen many revisions throughout its lifetime.
+At the moment, it is most commonly seen in its monochrome, cooled form; however, there are also color versions available.
+The camera is seen as a competitor against the KAF-8300 sensor range of cameras, which were common before the 1600 came around.
 Today I will be talking about why this camera has brought astrophotography into a new golden age where anyone can take great images with cameras like the ASI1600MM Pro.

-The camera’s main talking point is that it includes a CMOS sensor, which in the past exclusively were used with smaller cameras mainly intended for planetary where long exposures were unnecessary.
-The advantage that a CMOS sensor has is that it is the newest technology and as such its noise levels are greatly reduced, and sensitivity is also increased in contrast to a CCD sensor.
+The camera’s main selling point is that it includes a CMOS sensor, which in the past was exclusively used with smaller cameras mainly intended for planetary applications where long exposures were unnecessary.
+The advantage that a CMOS sensor has is that it is the newest technology, and as such, its noise levels are greatly reduced, and sensitivity is also increased in contrast to a CCD sensor.

-The camera has a micro 4/3rds format sensor which is a bit smaller than the sensors you find in APS-C format cameras in most DSLRs but much larger than a mobile phone sensor.
-It has an amazingly high 16MP resolution, or 4656 x 3520 pixels, meaning that you can take 4K resolution images with this camera or crop in in editing for smaller deep sky objects, an advantage over its predecessor cameras which typically had low resolutions, barely enough to fit on a 1080p screen.
+The camera has a micro 4/3rds format sensor, which is a bit smaller than the sensors you find in APS-C format cameras in most DSLRs but much larger than a mobile phone sensor.
+It has an amazingly high 16MP resolution, or 4656 x 3520 pixels, meaning that you can take 4K resolution images with this camera or crop in editing for smaller deep-sky objects, an advantage over its predecessor cameras, which typically had low resolutions, barely enough to fit on a 1080p screen.

 The pixel size of the camera is 3.8 microns, meaning that this camera has smaller pixels than usual.
 The advantages and disadvantages behind this are a controversial topic regarding this camera, which will be covered in a later section.

-Another important feature included is that this camera has a strong cooling system.
-In any camera sensor there is always some source of noise or grain in the image created by unwanted sources, and the 1600 is no exception.
+Another important feature is that this camera has a strong cooling system.
+In any camera sensor, there is always some source of noise or grain in the image created by unwanted sources, and the 1600 is no exception.

-In camera sensors, a large source of image noise comes from heat which can be either from the outside air or from the camera heating itself up after long uses.
+In camera sensors, a large source of image noise comes from heat, which can be either from the outside air or from the camera heating itself up after long use.
 Cooling the camera sensor down is a commonly used trick to greatly reduce levels of noise in astrophotography.
 This camera can cool to 50 degrees below ambient, ensuring you have almost no noise for clean images!

 Another feature is that it can take long exposures up to 30 minutes, sure to capture the faintest of deep-sky targets!
 It can also do video recordings, for work in planetary and occultations but there are certainly better cameras to fit those jobs as the 1600’s sensor is so large, planets would appear to be tiny, but for this reason, the 1600 also excels in astrophotography.